oak-hu/oak-hu.github.io/index.md

 I do mathematics and philosophy—the two armchair disciplines—at Magdalen College, Oxford.

-This summer, I'm working at Redwood Research, which I think has the most exciting empirical agendas as well as the best strategic thinking about big-picture risks.
+I'm also a member of technical staff at Redwood Research, working on big-picture risks related to ASI.

 I occasionally get distracted by weekend projects, like:
 * this [evolutionary branching](/anisogamy/simulation) simulation;